leswright1977/mlx90640_python/README.md

 The visible and thermal images are combined to provide a meamingful image.
 Before this occurs edges in the visibe image are enahnced to aid viewing.

+The temperature displayed is that of the area under the crosshairs.

 Keys:

 a & z: Alter nmin (normalization limits) changes color mapping.
 Lower nmin reduces background thermal noise displayed.